Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

 How it differs from transformer operation responsibility

 While transformer operation responsibility service covers regulation-compliant operation, record follow-up and signing responsibility, the Bursa transformer maintenance, testing and repair services described on this page cover periodic maintenance, electrical tests, transformer oil testing and analysis, transformer measurements, fault maintenance and MV transformer maintenance-repair works directly related to the transformer itself.
 The two services complement each other but their scopes and responsibility areas are different.
-For related context, see Bursa Generator Periodic Inspection.
+For related context, see Bursa Lightning Protection Periodic Inspection.

 Why transformer maintenance is necessary